Think you know me? Think again.

 The combination of my surname and my given name is surprisingly common—one reason I use the middle initial P.

-Hundreds of millions of Web pages contain the phrase “William Barrett” or “Bill Barrett.”
-You can review them all right here—if you have no life.
+More than 50 million Web pages contain the phrase “William Barrett” or “Bill Barrett.”
+You can review them all by clicking here—if you have no life.
 There are countless so-named individuals right now on sites like Facebook.
 Google can cough up pictures of hundreds of William Barrett’s—virtually none of them me.
-LinkedIn lists 825 William Barrett’s (one of them me).
+LinkedIn lists more than 1,400 William Barrett’s or Bill Barrett’s (one of them me).

 Many of the world’s William Barretts have been forces for good; a few, sadly, for evil.
 Below are some others upon whom the weighty tradition has fallen:

 The commander of the Alamo was William Barret Travis, who died at that ill-fated San Antonio garrison in 1836.
 His middle name is spelled with just one T. However, his status as a famous Texas hero hasn’t stopped countless Web sites from mistakenly adding a second T. More embarrassingly, this error has crept into copy appearing in places that should know better like Texas Monthly, Houston Chronicle, The Dallas Morning News, Austin American-Statesman, Fort Worth Star-Telegram and even (repeatedly) the Alamo’s hometown San Antonio Express-News.
 For the record—and I used to get asked this a fair amount the two times I lived in Texas—I am not kin.

 The famous first American flag that Betsy Ross fashioned in Philadelphia in 1776 was based on a drawing by artist William Barrett, who lived a few blocks away.
 Nearly a century later, one of Ross’s children swore under oath to his role.